nephoseu/JJPowerPlatform/PowerApps/Lab1.md

 3. Save the file under the name **eventsignup.xlsx**, close it, and then upload it to a cloud storage account, such as OneDrive.

-<mark>:information_source:**Note**</mark>Important
+> [!IMPORTANT]

-Whenever you want to use your own Excel file, remember that the data in the Excel file must be formatted as a table.
+> Whenever you want to use your own Excel file, remember that the data in the Excel file must be formatted as a table.